-When it comes to your private information, take a moment, think things through and evaluate your data privacy habits.
-Remember, if something doesn’t look right, it’s probably not.
+If something doesn’t look right, it’s probably not.
 Protecting your personal information is essential to your financial security.
 Keeping these helpful tips in mind can help you stay safe online.

 More data privacy information is also available at https://www.consumer.ftc.gov/topics/privacy-identity-online-security and https://staysafeonline.org/.

 The content provided is for informational purposes only and does not constitute advice.
 For specific details on how this may apply to your personal situation contact your personal financial advisor or insurance agent for more details.
 American Equity contracts are only sold through independent agents.
 Please contact your state insurance department to see if there is an independent insurance agent in your area appointed to sell American Equity annuity contracts.